paulhennell/IGHasher/README.md

 IGHasher is a Command Line Application to get related hashtags from recent Instagram posts with a specific hashtag.
-Biilt with Laravel Zero and Instagram PHP Scraper.
+Built with Laravel Zero and Instagram PHP Scraper.

 ------